minikin/qemuPlayground/README.md

 The demo application will run infinitely so it must be stopped manually by "killing" the instance of Qemu (an "equivalent" to switching off the board).
 A convenience Bash script _stop_qemu.sh_ (it must be run in another shell) is provided to automate the process.
 Note that it may not work properly if multiple instances of qemu-system-arm are running.

 For more details, see extensive comments in both scripts.

+#### MQTT

+To build freeRTOS  img with MQTT you nee to use `Malefile.mqtt` , unfortunately it is not possible to build img. at this moment:
+  - network interface driver not finished for selected chip yet,
+  - I'm not sure how properly include network driver to build